 When fall rolls around, it seems only natural to want to make as many recipes as possible that use pumpkin!
 This is a quick and easy way to take an inexpensive ingredient (canned pumpkin) and turn it into something delicious.

-grain-free • gluten-free • dairy-free • sugar-free • nut-free • nightshade-free
+grain-free • gluten-free • dairy-free • sugar-free • nut-free • nightshade-free • 21DSD (with a modification)

 from Practical Paleo (page 242)

 YIELD: Approximately 8 small pancakes or 2 servings.

 You may use canned, boxed, or fresh.
 The recipe works just-right with canned and yields a delicate pancake.

 - optional: 1-2 Tbsp of coconut flour